 Safe Soulmates wants to help you to have safe friendships and relationships.

-We work closely with Dhiverse who are based in Cambridge.
+We work closely with Dhiverse who are based in Cambridgeshire.
 Dhiverse provide one-to-one support, as well as group sessions to discuss issues around creating positive relationships and friendships.

-If you would like to speak to Liz MacKenzie from Dhiverse or Vicky and Christine about any issues you may be facing to do with your personal relationships, please complete the form here.
+If you would like to speak to Liz MacKenzie from Dhiverse or Vicky and Christine about any issues you may be facing to do with your personal relationships, please email or text us.

 Some useful resources